Sandi Brandenberg

 Sandi Brandenberg is a fictional character appearing in American comic books published by Marvel Comics.
 She is usually depicted as a supporting character and has been associated with both Deadpool and Agent X.

+Publication history

+The character first appeared in Taskmaster #1 (February, 2002) by Gail Simone.

 Fictional character biography

 Sandi first appeared in the Taskmaster limited series.
 Little is known of her previous life, save that she is kind to stray animals and used to work as a "dancer" (implied to be of the exotic kind).
 She met the villain trainer and mercenary in his guise of Tony Masters in Las Vegas and he put his mimicked skills to use in seducing her.
 During a date at his apartment in New York City, Sandi is shot by a Triad gang member as part of a revenge attack on Taskmaster for manipulating the Triads into a gangwar.
 Taskmaster survived and took her injury personally, later arranging for her medical care and for her to find work once she had recovered.
 This led to her appearances in the final story arc of Deadpool, written by Gail Simone.
 After the title character falsely won acclaim in the mercenary community for assassinating four yakuza mob bosses, he hired her as a secretary and receptionist to handle his increased workload.
 Though not outright stated, this was apparently on Taskmaster's recommendation.
 Although their relationship did not progress following her discovery of his identity and his shooting, Taskmaster guardedly held feelings for her, even offering help to a beleaguered Deadpool free of charge, disclaiming that his offer was on the basis that if Deadpool died, Sandi would be out of a job.